GabrieleMonte/CoMBInE/README.md

 CoMBInE was trained on 1000 simulated CMB thermal maps created with CAMB.
 From each map it was taken only the central area, dividing it in 10 square patches 128x128 pixel each.
 In total the program was thus trained on 10000 images.
 The dataset was divided in Training, Validation and Test set, corresponding respectively to 70%, 15%, 15% of the total dataset.
 Training was furthermore performed using the Adam optimizer in two stages since batch normalization presents an issue for the masked convolutions (as mean and variance is calculated for hole pixels).

+**Stage 0** (*combine_initial_weight_computation.py*)
+Train the program using only 1 image as both training, test and validation set for 10 epochs with 2000 steps each.
+The goal of this state is to obtain the weights that will be used to initialize stage 1.

 **Stage 1**
 Learning rate of 0.0001 for *n1* epochs with batch normalization enabled in all layers